dennislamcv1/IBMIOSANDROID/README.md

-# IBMMobileDev
+# IBMIOSANDROID

-## IBM iOS and Android Mobile App Developer Professional Certificate
+## IBM iOS and Android Mobile App Developer Professional Certificate (14 course series)

 The number of smartphone users is set to grow by 1.5 billion (over 30%) by 2029 (Statista).
 Businesses and startups are itching to reach this audience through engaging mobile apps.
 This comprehensive IBM Professional Certificate gives you the job-ready, cross-platform skills you need to help land your first mobile app development job.
 No prior programming experience required.